 As a message to high school athletes I would have to say to never underestimate the importance of being a good student.

 Be coachable and respectful to your coaches, opponents and officials.
 College coaches aren’t just looking at the wins and losses but are much more interested in behavior and how you react to adversity.

 I am currently recruiting young men that I am looking forward to building a program around and have found myself much more critical of character than ever before.

 As a prospective college athlete I would say you should always look to join a program you believe you can progress in during your time there.
 Choose a school where you can get a meaningful education and one that prepares you to be successful after graduation.

 James Reynolds starts his tenure as Drury University’s first Head Wrestling Coach.
-The Panthers will begin their inaugural season during the 2016-2017 academic year and will compete in NCAA Division 2 as a member of the Great Lakes Valley Conference.
+Drury competes in NCAA Division 2 as a member of the Great Lakes Valley Conference.

 Next, take a look Are Private Colleges Worth Considering?